AElfProject/AElf/docs-sphinx/getting_started/smart_contracts/developing_smart_contracts.rst

 facilitating context loading, stub class retrieval, and stub acquisition methods.
 As a result, these classes and methods are employed in unit tests to conduct various tests on the smart contract.

+Similarly, the **test** folder contains a proto subfolder, along with a setup file used to establish the unit testing environment for blockchain smart contracts.
+It defines test module classes and a base test class, facilitating context loading, stub class retrieval, and stub acquisition methods.
+These classes and methods are employed in unit tests to conduct various tests on the smart contract.

 ::

     src